 Seditious Conspiracy Today?

-At the same time, attention has been drawn to how Mr. Rhodes called upon former President Donald Trump to invoke the Insurrection Act.
+At the same time, attention has been drawn to how Rhodes called upon former President Donald Trump to invoke the Insurrection Act.
 It has also come out that the former lawyer also threatened to hang Speaker of the United States House of Representatives Nancy Pelosi.

-Charged with a Federal Crime?
-Get in Touch with a Defense Attorney Today
+Charged With a Federal Crime?
+Get in Touch With a Defense Attorney Today